OscarZhou0107/db-in-k8s/README.md

   - Transceiver, receive and reply client Scheduler
   - Dispatcher, process sql requests
 - Dispatcher
-  - FIFO `Queue` in order of request receiving order from scheduler from `Transceiver::Receiver`
+  - FIFO `Queue` in order of request receiving order from Scheduler from `Transceiver::Receiver`
   - Manages a DbVN
   - An event loop that is triggered by new incoming requests into the `Queue` or a version release
   - For each iteration: